 The airplane has to fly to another destination to an airport managed by Airport2 which is a different airline company than Air_CR.
 Airport 2 has deployed as well a SNPN called “SNPN_A2” to support similar services around the airplane.

-When Air_CR1 airplane is landing, Claude the pilot has to provide his flight report through his tablet UE1_A1 using “SNPN_A2” through the interconnect as there is an agreement between “SNPN_A1” and “SNPN_A2” to support this type of communication as depicted on the Figure 5.8.1-1 below:
+When Air_CR1 airplane is landing, Claude the pilot has to provide his flight report through his tablet UE1_A1 using “SNPN_A2” once the interconnect between “SNPN_A1” and “SNPN_A2” is established to support this type of communication as depicted on the Figure 5.8.1-1 below: